 When to see a doctor

 People with external snapping hip syndrome often do not seek medical treatment unless they experience pain.
-If you are bothered by the snapping or popping sound or sensation, or have mild pain, there are home treatments you can try.
+If you are bothered by the lateral hip popping sound or sensation or have mild pain, there are home treatments you can try.
 These include:

 - Applying ice to the side of your hip